sampsyo/cs6120/content/blog/2019-12-03-posits/index.md

 ### Benchmark Results

-We selected benchmarks from [FPBench](https://fpbench.org/benchmarks.html) that accomodated our limited selection of posit operators.
+We ran several benchmarks from [FPBench](https://fpbench.org/benchmarks.html) that accomodated our limited selection of posit operators.
 Here, we list their names, sample sizes, and associated results: